lindbrook/cholera/README.md

 install.packages("cholera")
 ```

-The current/development version of 'cholera' is in beta and some functionality is broken.
-If you really want to install it, it's available from GitHub:
+The current/development version of 'cholera' is available on GitHub:

 ``` r
 # Note that you may need to install the 'devtools' package: